gsx-lab/caras-framework/README.md

 ### Not comprehensive

-Unlike well known security scanners such as `Nexpose`, `OpenVas`, `Nessus` and `Retina`, Caras-Framework has no predefined *TestSuite*s.
+Unlike well known security scanners such as [Nexpose](https://www.rapid7.com/products/nexpose/), [OpenVAS](http://www.openvas.org), [Nessus](https://www.tenable.com/products/nessus-vulnerability-scanner) and [Retina](https://www.beyondtrust.com/products/retina-network-security-scanner/), Caras-Framework has no predefined *TestSuite*s.
 You need to add your own *TestSuite*s.
 We provide sample *TestSuite*s, though premature.
 If comprehensive testing is called for, there are a lot of other tools that suffice the goal.

 ### No GUI